 Realistic Bills – Add a Face – A great way to quiz your child on whose face belongs to which bill is to show him this realistic play money with no face in the middle.
 After printing out these bills by denomination, he can color in his own face for some added fun.
 No worries.
 It’s only a federal crime to deface U.S. currency when it’s not play money. 😉

-For example, give him a set list of chores to complete, then pay with a check.
+For example, give him a set list of chores to complete, then pay with a check using these free printable checks.
 Teach him how to understand the information on the check, endorse it properly on the back, and cash it.
 This will help him understand the role banks and employers will play in his life later, even if his paychecks are directly deposited.

 Got any favorite ways to teach kids about money?
 We’d love to hear about them in the comments below!